-- In this example below, the site has four links, but they're not displaying in the appropriate order.
-We can easily change that by clicking on the pull handle next to any of the links and dragging and dropping it to its new location in the list.
+- Click on the pull handle next to any of the links and dragging and dropping it to its new location in the list

 - When you have finished moving your links to their new positions, click the Save button to save and continue.